ajgrande924/insight-project/BACKGROUND.md

 **engineering challenges**

-Deployment of kubernetes cluster
+  - deployment of kubernetes cluster
     - aws eks vs. kops
     - how much is handled by terraform vs. kubectl / helm
+  - submitting spark jobs on kubernetes cluster